 Electric scooter injuries are on the rise

-Stories like Howerton’s are not uncommon these days with the success of scooter sharing companies such as Lime and Bird.
+Stories like Howerton’s are not uncommon these days.
 In fact, facial and head injuries from micromobility devices have tripled over the last 10 years.

 According to a new Rutgers University study, the number of incidents climbed from 2,325 in 2008 to 6,957 in 2018.
 A staggering 66% of those treated were not wearing helmets.